mluders/comfy-line-numbers.nvim/README.md

 ...\
 55

-This makes it easier to type j/k with your right hand.
+This lets your left hand focus on digits, while your right hand focuses on `j` and `k`.

 Less movement.
 More comfort.

 # How it works

-1. Relative line numbers are displayed in the sign column (with right-hand digits omitted).
+1. Relative line numbers are displayed using statuscolumn (with right-hand digits omitted).

 2. Vertical motions are re-mapped to their original meanings:
     * `11j` becomes `6j`